MrCryptographic/EchoesRealm-Music-Visulizer/README.md

 <img width="512" height="512" alt="icon" src="https://github.com/user-attachments/assets/1fdfb7a1-a862-4bf7-a142-e972fcf87840" />

 # EchoesRealm Visualizer
-## Note: I still trying to figure out how to upload all the files at once from my PC, so the source code will be a couple updates behind, compared to the releases.

 A high-performance, real-time music visualizer built with Electron.
 It captures audio from your system or microphone and renders it into a variety of stunning, deeply customizable visual patterns.
-This is a pure, lightweight visualizer designed for live performance and desktop aesthetics.
+Designed for live performance, desktop customization, and visual aesthetics.

 ## Features

 -   **Live Audio Capture:** Visualize audio from any source (Spotify, YouTube, System Sounds) or a microphone.
--   **Massive Visualizer Library:** Choose from over 14 unique visualizer styles, ranging from classic bars to abstract geometry and organic shapes.
+-   **Massive Visualizer Library:** Choose from **21 unique visualizer styles**, ranging from classic bars to abstract geometry, digital rain, and organic shapes.
 -   **Dynamic Effects Engine:** A robust post-processing engine adding screen shake, chromatic aberration, glows, and scanlines that react to audio intensity.
 -   **Particle System:** An integrated physics-based particle system where sparks fly off the visualizer beat.
 -   **Profile Picture Overlay:** Upload a custom image to display in the center of the visualizer.
 -   **Deep Customization:**
     -   **Rainbow Mode:** Automatically cycles through colors.
-    -   **Gradient Control:** Create custom multi-stop gradients.
+    -   **Smart Gradients:** Extract color palettes directly from any image file or build your own multi-stop gradients.
+    -   **Gradient Backgrounds:** Apply your color palette to the background with dynamic fading.
     -   **OS Accent Sync:** Match your visualizer to your system colors.
     -   **Rotation & Direction:** Control the speed and flow of circular visualizers.
 -   **Persistent Settings:** All your configurations are saved automatically.